-Whether you’ve deliberately made the decision to invest in buy-to-let property or you’re one of the country’s rising number of ‘accidental landlords’ and you’ve found yourself in a position where, for whatever reason, you need to rent out a home, it’s crucial that you understand your responsibilities before you welcome your first tenants.
+Whether you've deliberately made the decision to invest in buy-to-let property or you're one of the country's rising number of 'accidental landlords' and you've found yourself in a position where you need to rent out a home, you must understand your responsibilities before you welcome your first tenants.

 Ensuring your property is safe

 One of your most fundamental obligations is to ensure your rental properties are safe for people to live in.
-This includes making sure all of your electrical and gas equipment is safely installed, regularly checked and properly maintained.
-You also have to provide a smoke alarm on each floor of your property and, in rooms with useable woodburners or fireplaces, a carbon monoxide alarm.
-In addition, any furnishings you provide have to be fire safe and there must always be access to escape routes in the event of a fire.
+This includes ensuring all of your electrical and gas equipment is safely installed, regularly checked and properly maintained.
+You also have to provide a smoke alarm on each floor of your property and a carbon monoxide alarm in rooms with useable woodburners or fireplaces.
+In addition, any furnishings you provide have to be fire-safe, and there must always be access to escape routes in the event of a fire.

 Providing an energy performance certificate

-Before you market your property to prospective tenants, you’re required to provide an energy performance certificate (EPC).
-If you’re based in Scotland, you must also display this document in the property (for example next to the boiler or in the meter cupboard).
+Before you market your property to prospective tenants, you must provide an energy performance certificate (EPC).
+In Scotland, you must also display it in the property (for example, next to the boiler or in the meter cupboard).
 EPCs contain information on the typical energy costs and energy use in a property and they give recommendations on how energy consumption can be reduced.
-The documents, which are valid for 10 years, give properties an efficiency rating from A (the most efficient) down to G. To get an EPC, you’ll need to contact an accredited assessor.
+The documents are valid for ten years and give properties an efficiency rating from A (the most efficient) to G. To get an EPC, you'll need to contact an accredited assessor.

 Protecting your tenants' deposits